Mission & History

 Discover The Hanover Theatre and Conservatory for the Performing Arts: explore our history, learn our mission and meet our community.

-The life and death and rebirth of The Hanover Theatre is very symbolic of what’s happening to our city.
+The rebirth of The Hanover Theatre is very symbolic of what’s happening to our city.

 A Cultural Jewel of Central Massachusetts